 The first condition is absolute love and harmony amongst the members of the assembly.
 They must be wholly free from estrangement and must manifest in themselves the Unity of God, for they are the waves of one sea, the drops of one river, the stars of one heaven, the rays of one sun, the trees of one orchard, the flowers of one garden.
 Should harmony of thought and absolute unity be non-existent, that gathering shall be dispersed and that assem-

 bly be brought to naught.
 The second condition … They must, when coming together, turn their faces to the Kingdom on High and ask aid from the Realm of Glory.
 They must then proceed with the utmost devotion, courtesy, dignity, care and moderation to express their views.
-They must in every matter search out the truth and not insist upon their own opinion, for stubbornness and persistence in one’s views will lead ultimately to discord and wrangling and the truth will remain hidden.
-The honored members must with all freedom express their own thoughts, and it is in no wise permissible for one to belittle the thought of another, nay, he must with moderation set forth the truth, and should differences of opinion arise a majority of voices must prevail, and all must obey and submit to the majority.
-It is again not permitted that any one of the honored members object to or censure, whether in or out of the meeting, any decision arrived at previously, though that decision be not right, for such criticism would prevent any decision from being enforced.
+They must in every matter search out the truth and not insist upon their own opinion, for stubbornness and persistence in ones views will lead ultimately to discord and wrangling and the truth will remain hidden.
+The honoured members must with all freedom express their own thoughts, and it is in no wise permissible for one to belittle the thought of another, nay, he must with moderation set forth the truth, and should differences of opinion arise a majority of voices must prevail, and all must obey and submit to the majority.
+It is again not permitted that any one of the honoured members object to or censure, whether in or out of the meeting, any decision arrived at previously, though that decision be not right, for such criticism would prevent any decision from being enforced.
 In short, whatsoever thing is arranged in harmony and with love and purity of motive, its result is light, and should the least trace of estrangement prevail the result shall be darkness upon darkness …

 Shoghi Effendi himself also elaborates on the attitude and duties of those elected to Spiritual Assemblies: